-Four budding bird artists have been selected as T-shirt Art Contest winners in Georgia’s 15th annual Youth Birding Competition, the state Department of Natural Resources announced today.
+Four budding bird artists have been selected as T-shirt Art Contest winners in Georgia’s 15th annual Youth Birding Competition, according to the state Department of Natural Resources.

-Alston Li’s art entry also led the art contest’s Middle School division.
-Other division winners include:
+The art contest entry by Li also led the High School division.
+Other division winners included:

-- Elementary (third–fifth grade): black-throated green warbler by Aleena Huang, 10, fourth-grader at SKA Academy of Art and Design in Duluth.
+- Elementary (third–fifth grade): sedge wren by Aleena Huang, 11, from SKA Academy of Art and Design in Duluth.

-Photographs of all entries will be displayed electronically and division winners honored during the awards banquet Aug.
-30 at Charlie Elliott Wildlife Center.
-The winner for best artwork by a birding team participant will be revealed at the banquet.
+All T-shirt Art Contest entries will be displayed online and division winners honored during the awards banquet Sept.
+25 at Indian Springs State Park.
+The winner of the best artwork by a birding team participant also will be revealed at the banquet.

 On the Net

-Buy or renew a wildlife license plate: www.georgiawildlife.com/licenseplates
+Buy or renew a wildlife license plate: georgiawildlife.com/licenseplates

 Purchase a hunting or fishing license: gooutdoorsgeorgia.com